 Autoincrement tag values

 When sending messages, the values of the specified numeric tags can be automatically increased with each sending.
-Tag numbers that must be changed are set in the Autoincrement tags field. if you want to change the values of several tags, their numbers must be separated by a space.
-If the tag is included in the Repeating group, the root tag must go first then slash symbol and then tag as shown on figure below:
+Tag numbers that must be changed are set in the Autoincrement tags field.
+If you want to change the values of several tags, their numbers must be separated by a space.
+If the tag is included in the Repeating group, the root tag must go first then slash symbol and then tag as shown on the figure below:

 To send messages from log file to session (replay log file), please specify log file in Replay tab, choose session and press Play button.

 Also provides the ability: